-To replace the side cover, see "Replacing the side cover" on page 38.
+To replace the side cover, see "Replacing the side cover" on page 39.

 Attention: For proper cooling and airflow, replace the cover before turning on the server.
-Operating the server for extended periods of time (more than 30 minutes) with the cover removed might damage server components.
+Operating the server with the cover removed might damage server components.

 Removing the bezel